fmunozmiranda/terraform-azure-ise-deployment/README.md

 |create_subnet| Determines to create or not a new Subnet. | `string` | `true` | no |
 |source_image_id| ISE Source Image Id. | `string` | `true` | no |

+## Assumptions
+- If you don't put `ise_psn_instances` inside the parameters when running a medium or large deployment, the psn nodes are skipped.
+- If you're not going to create subnet, you can include `azure_subnet_address_prefixes` parameter as empty string.
+- The created SSH key is stored in the folder where the `main.tf` is executed.
+- This module does not consider possible errors due to security rules in ISE that may prevent the execution of the deployment.
+- If `create_resource_group` is not included, the default is create it.
+- If `create_virtual_network` is not included, the default is create it.
+- If `create_security_group` is not included, the default is create it.
+- If `create_subnet` is not included, the default is create it.

 ## Outputs